Budesonide (By mouth)

 Long Acting Capsule, Long Acting Tablet

-- Take your medicine as directed.
+- Your doctor will tell you how much medicine to use.
+Do not use more than directed.
 This medicine is usually taken in the morning.

 - Swallow the capsule or tablet whole.
 Do not break, crush, chew, or open it.